275 words

 This must be a blunder.

-It just wants to be continous,
+It just wants to be continuous,

 To be correlated, regressed.